remotestorage/remotestorage.js/docs/api/remotestorage/classes/RemoteStorage.md

 > **onChange**(`path`, `handler`): `void`

-Add a "change" event handler to the given path.
-Whenever a "change" happens (as determined by the backend, such as e.g.
+Add a `change` event handler for the given path.
+Whenever a change happens (as determined by the local backend, such as e.g.
-<RemoteStorage.IndexedDB>) and the affected path is equal to or below the
-given 'path', the given handler is called.
+`RemoteStorage.IndexedDB`), and the affected path is equal to or below the given 'path', the given handler is called.

+> [!TIP]
-You should usually not use this method directly, but instead use the "change" events provided by :doc:`BaseClient </js-api/base-client>`
+> You should usually not use this method, but instead use the
+> `change` events provided by [BaseClient](../../baseclient/classes/BaseClient.md).

 #### Parameters